Chicken-Stuffed Shells With Tomato-Cream Sauce

 - While the noodles are cooking, prepare the chicken filling.
 Combine the ground chicken, parmesan cheese, spinach, bread crumbs, and seasonings together in a medium-sized mixing bowl, stirring well to make sure everything is evenly distributed throughout the mixture.

 - Pour the sauce over the stuffed shells.
 Sprinkle the parsley over the sauce.
-Cover the baking dish with foil and cook on the middle rack of the oven for 35 minutes.
-Once done, remove foil from the dish and allow the shells to cool for a minute or two before serving.
+Cover the baking dish with tinfoil and cook the shells on the middle rack of the oven for 35 minutes.
+Once it is done, remove the foil from the dish and allow the shells to cool for a minute or two before serving.

 - I don't recommend making the sauce until the shells are filled, as the sauce needs to be stirred constantly.
 Also, if it stands for too long once it is done, it will thicken too much.

-- If you don't have white cooking wine, simply increase the milk to four full cups.
-Make sure to also add slightly less than 1/2 teaspoon of salt to the sauce to make up for the sodium that would have been added by the cooking wine.
+- If you don't have white cooking wine, simply increase the milk in the sauce to 4 full cups.
+Make sure to also add slightly less than 1/2 teaspoon of salt to the sauce to make up for the salt that using the cooking wine would have added to the dish.

 - Have lasagna noodles but no pasta shells?
 You can still make this dish!
 Just boil 10 lasagna noodles as you would for a lasagna.
 Cut them in half once they are cooked, then place the chicken filling in the middle of the noodle pieces.
 Fold the long ends around the filling and place the rolls with the loose ends down in the pan.
 Cover with the sauce and cook as directed.